 Even Arty.com says: “Remember, you can always start your own thing.
 Collectives can pool resources to support informal residencies and there’s a wide world of opportunities beyond what you can officially apply for!”

 Fly solo.
-Or get together a bunch of like-minded folks to rent inexpensive cabins someplace beautiful to write or paint in for a week or two.
+Or get together a bunch of like-minded folks to rent super-inexpensive cabins or rooms someplace beautiful for 2 days or 2 weeks, whatever you can afford.

 Final thought; as far as art residencies are concerned remember the classic line from The Treasure of the Sierra Madre:

 “Badges?
 We ain’t got no badges!

 I don’t have to show you any stinking badges!”

 Would you like to?
 Where would it be?

 You also might like these other Charmed Studio Posts:

 Why Your Art Matters, Even if You Believe It Doesn’t

 Turn Your Art Website Into an Attraction Magnet (Without Social Media).